bookofproofs/bookofproofs.github.io/_sources/history/17th-century/berkeley.md

 title: Berkeley, George
 born: 1685
 died: 1753
-keywords: George Berkeley, Irish bishop, philosophy, mathematics, attack, calculus, treatise
+keywords: george berkeley,berkeley
-description: George Berkeley, an Irish bishop and philosopher, conducted an attack on the calculus developed by Newton and wrote a treatise addressing principles of human knowledge.
+description: George Berkeley was an Irish bishop and philosopher whose best known contribution to mathematics is his attack on the logical foundation of the calculus as developed by Newton.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---